-All camping in this unit of the Park must be within designated camping areas located on Hand, Turret, Gibraltar, Willis, Dodd, Clarke and Gilbert Islands.
+All camping in this unit of the Park reserve must be within designated camping areas located on Hand, Turret, Gibraltar, Willis, Dodd, Clarke and Gilbert Islands.

 - Solar composting outhouses are provided at designated camping areas.

-- Potable water is not available on the Islands.
+- Potable water is not available on the islands.
 Bring an adequate amount of freshwater with you.

 - There is no garbage pick-up.
-Store food and garbage securely while you are in the Islands and pack it out at the end of your trip.
+Store food and garbage securely while you are in the islands and pack it out at the end of your trip.

 The peak visitation period for the Broken Group Islands is from mid-July through August.
 Campers arriving in this period can expect to share camping areas with many other campers.
 To avoid the crowds of peak season try camping in May through early July, or in September.

-- Camp in designated areas only.
+- Camp in designated areas and sites only.

 - Maximum stay in the Broken Group Islands is 14 days.